GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: Testing the performances

 \subsection{Assessing the statistical errors}

-The simulated galaxies, with ``ground-truth" values of the parameters, provide the opportunity to assess the statistical errors ($e_{\rm s}$, hereafter).
+The simulated galaxies, with ``ground-truth" values of the parameters, allow to assess the statistical errors ($e_{\rm s}$, hereafter).
 In this paper, these will be quantified as the standard deviation of the scatter between the true values and the predictions

 where the $p_i$ and the $t_i$ are the predicted and true values in a given interval of $i=1...N$ galaxies.